APylkevych/APylkevych/README.md

-- 👋 Hi, I’m Anton Pylkevych
+- 👋 Hi, I’m **Anton Pylkevych**
-- 👀 I’m interested in Front End development and Analysis
+- 👀 I’m interested in Analytics and Web development
-- 🌱 I’m currently learning Sass, TypeScript and React
+- 🌱 I’m currently cultivating my skills and expertise in the realm of **Digital Analytics** (demonstrating a strong commitment to expanding my knowledge in this field)
-- 🔎 Now I am also looking for an internship or a full time job
+- 🔎 Furthermore, I am actively seeking an exciting employment opportunity in the field of **Data Analysis**, with a specific preference for **Digital Analysis**
-- 📧 You can contact me by email A.Pylkevych@gmail.com
+- 📧 You can contact me by email 	**A.Pylkevych@gmail.com** or contact me on 	**[Linkedin](https://www.linkedin.com/in/anton-pylkevych/)**

 <!---
 APylkevych/APylkevych is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.